Operation Dozimetr

-Operation Dozimetr was a police operation in June 2022 related to investigation of corruption at Prague City Hall linked primarily to Transport Enterprise of the Capital City of Prague (DPP).
+Operation Dozimetr was a police operation in June 2022 related to investigation of corruption at Prague City Hall linked primarily to Prague Public Transit Company (DPP).
 After more than two years of monitoring, the Police of the Czech Republic carried out a mass raid on the Prague City Hall, at the headquarters of the Transport Enterprises of the Capital City of Prague and at dozens of other places.
 Eleven of the thirteen defendants were arrested including the then Deputy Mayor of Prague Petr Hlubuček a member of Mayors and Independents or the influential Zlín businessman Michal Redl who is the alleged head of the group.
-The Group was accused, for example, for influencing the public contracts of the Transport Company of the Capital City of Prague (DPP), bribery and efforts to divest assets from DPP and other institutions.
+The Group was accused, for example, for influencing the public contracts of the Prague Public Transit Company (DPP), bribery and efforts to divest assets from DPP and other institutions.

 Operation Dozimetr

 On 15 June 2022 The National Centre for Combating Organised Crime launched the Dosimetr operation.
-It was a mass raid on the City of Prague, the Transport Enterprises of the Capital City of Prague (DPP) and other places.
+It was a mass raid on the City of Prague, the Prague Public Transit Company (DPP) and other places.
 Police charged thirteen people.

 The police monitored the group for over two years.
 They used telephone and conspiracy flats to monitor.
 The group knew about the interest of the police at least since September 2020, when the media wrote about the filed criminal report.
 According to criminal investigators, therefore, the accused regularly inspected their equipment for wiretapping and, for example, used encrypted communication.
 They also hired a security agency to detect wiretaps.
 And thanks to contacts with the police, they also discovered one car that was watching them.
 In total, the police prosecuted thirteen people, three of whom were abroad at the time of the raid.

 According to the police, the leader of the group was Zlín businessman Michal Redl, who had previously been investigated for his connection to Radovan Krejčíř.
 However, he did not go to court because the doctors confirmed his partial incapacity.
 According to records, the group operated in such a way that Petr Hlubuček exercised his political influence over the City of Prague and the DPP Supervisory Board and, together with senior executives, influenced DPP's finances and public procurement for the benefit of connected entrepreneurs.
 Their other goals were the contracts of the General Health Insurance Company or the Regional Administration and Road Maintenance of the Central Bohemian Region.
 Deputy Mayor Adam Scheinherr (Prague Together) said that in the past, he filed as a chairman of the DPP Supervisory Board a criminal complaint on suspicion of attempted corruption.

 The police started investigation of another branch of the Dosimetr operation - contracts in General Health Insurance Company (VZP).
 In April 2023 the police charged five people, one of them is former Civic Democratic Party MP Marek Šnajdr.
 He should have received a bribe 200,000 crowns from Pavel Dovhomilja to influence one public contract.